 Layout, animation, presentation & logo

-In the Cookie Box settings, you can make changes to the layout, animation, display or logo.
-You have the option to individually set the layout and color accents of the box, how it's animated and which logo should be displayed.
+In the Cookie Box settings, you can also make settings or changes to the layout, animation, display or even the logo.
+Here you can determine individually in which layout and which color accents the Box is displayed, in which form it is animated and which logo should be displayed.

 Using Borlabs Cookie in a privacy compliant way